Big O? Big "ohhhhhh" 💡

 Suppose we've implemented some function ff that computes a value from some input of size nn, and we want to understand how that function performs as nn gets bigger.
 There are many ways to understand growth, and big O is one of them.
 Big O defines an upper bound on the growth of a function, what we like to think of as the "worst case" scenario.

-Formally, we say that ff is big O of some other function gg — written f(n)=O(g(n))f(n) = O(g(n)) — if, for some input size nn:
+Formally, we say that ff is big O of gg — written f(n)=O(g(n))f(n) = O(g(n)) — if:

 🧐 What does it look like?